Stress concentration: Limiting the effects of stress concentrations

-Known as crack tip blunting, a counter-intuitive method of reducing one of the worst types of stress concentrations, a crack, is to drill a large hole at the end of the crack.
+Material Removal: Introducing auxiliary holes in the high stress region to create a more gradual transition.
+The size and position of these holes must be optimized.
+Known as crack tip blunting, a counter-intuitive example of reducing one of the worst types of stress concentrations, a crack, is to drill a large hole at the end of the crack.
 The drilled hole, with its relatively large size, serves to increase the effective crack tip radius and thus reduce the stress concentration.